yhpong/Change-Point-Detection/README.md

 Main reference is: "[Bayesian Online Changepoint Detection](https://arxiv.org/abs/0710.3742)", RP Adam, D MacKay 2007

-The authors had a Matlab implementation [here](http://hips.seas.harvard.edu/content/bayesian-online-changepoint-detection), but it does not benefit from the online capability of the algorithm, and requires a large (n_T x n_T) array in memory.
+The authors had a Matlab implementation [here](http://hips.seas.harvard.edu/content/bayesian-online-changepoint-detection), which is what my implementation is based on.
+But it does not benefit from the online capability of the algorithm, and requires a large (n_T x n_T) array in memory.
 It's re-written here so that data point can be fed in one by one.
 Default conjugate prior used is normal-inverse-gamma which is suitable for gaussian process with unknown mean and variance.